Written by Craig Fearn

 - Local events and festivals

 Start promoting seasonal menus and booking options at least 4-6 weeks in advance.
+Planning content ahead of key dates is a core part of any local marketing strategy.
+For a month-by-month breakdown, see our guide to seasonal restaurant marketing.

 Getting Started: Priority Actions